miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored a King's Way room and copied Die My Darling song to pier.
 +Added way to feed of Arthur after his quest and fixed some hairs.
 +Made Mandarin and Arthur glasses plus and added Grout's wife aura.
-+Improved disciplines casting hand switch, thanks to EntenSchreck.
++Improved Disciplines casting hand switch, thanks to EntenSchreck.
 +Made seductive feeding multiple times of Phil and Romero possible.
 +Increased flamethrower ammo and made Larry more immune to fights.
 +Improved library quest notes and location of teeth marks in intro.